nuzcraft/RLTut_Python3/README.md

 And unit test updates are complete!
 It wasn't nearly as bad as I expected, though I'm a bit concerned there's a bit of built up technical debt for unit tests that continue to reference the event_handler of the engine.

+OH SHIT, the next part has us remove that reference...we'll see what the damage is...no damage!
+Whew!
+Onwards to some actual good and new development.

 ## Part 9 Dev Notes

 ### Ranged Scrolls and Targeting